brandur/sorg/content/drafts/mongodb.md

 ### No Consistency (C) (#no-consistency)

-In a database, the consistency property guarantees that for any given transaction, the system will always transition from one valid state to another.
+In an ACID-compliant store, the _consistency_ (the "C" in ACID) property guarantees that for any given transaction, the system will always transition from one valid state to another.
 Mechanisms like constraints, cascades, and triggers have all fired as expected before a new state is considered valid.

 In practice, that means you can do a lot of useful things: